ladderdesigns/maribel/README.md

 ## Description

-Maribel is a website I built for my mother, to help ease her pains of writing in MLA format, as she studied to accquire her Masters degree.
+Maribel is a website I built for my mother, to help ease her pains of writing in MLA format, as she studies to acquire her Master's degree.

 ## Technologies